hermanwongkm/AlgoPratice/readme.md

 **Others**

-1) Using map or set to store certain values
-2) The only way to get a lower average is to encounter a number less than the current average
+1) The only way to get a lower average is to encounter a number less than the current average
-3) Maximum slice of smallest slice is either 2 or 3.
+2) Maximum slice of smallest slice is either 2 or 3.
-4) Using a priority queue

 **Common String problems**
 1. Replace and remove: replace all As with Ds and all delete all Bs.
 The idea is count the required space, which is array + 2As and delete all the Bs.
 This is done first by a forward iteration, Then we do a backwards iteration.
 Filling up the array backwards.